jeffreybernadas/nest-starter/README.md

   - [x] Add meta if paginated
   - [x] Do not add meta if not paginated
   - [x] Show proper response to errors
-- [x] Keycloak Auth - decrypting of token and getting user info with endpoints for:
+- [x] Keycloak (nest-keycloak-connect) - decrypting of token and getting user info with endpoints for:
   - [x] GET /api/v1/user/profile - Get user profile
         The following will not be added and will be handled by Keycloak UI:
   - [x] PUT /api/v1/user/profile - Update profile information